 0:55 I love how the sunlight shines so brightly here with the horses in the background.

 1:35 During the season of protests in the summer of 2020, the Robert E. Lee and Jefferson Davis monuments on Monument Avenue in Richmond, Va, were graffitied before they were taken down.
 My family and I joined the protests.
-These images were taken by my husband and I as we walked down Monument.
+These images were taken by my husband and I as we walked down Monument Avenue.
 Art is a conversation.
 During this time, the monuments were briefly pieces of art representing the cries of generations growing up in their oppressive shadows.

 1:50 I love how the sunlight spins out of the frame here as the mural emerges in stark contrast to the monuments.